beingflo/postgres-backup-s3/README.md

 This is a fork created to support ARM architectures.
 For this the go-cron dependency was removed and replaced with a simple sleep timer.

+> **WARNING:** There are various changes in here to make aws talk to Exoscale, it's untested if backup / restore works against other S3 providers

 # Usage

 ## Backup